IgnatEduardo/Handy-Buddy/README.md

 # Handy Buddy - Service Marketplace Application 🛠️🧑‍🔧

+Important Notice ⚠️

+The source code for this project has not been uploaded because this thesis has not yet been presented.
+Once the thesis is defended and approved, the code will be made available.

+---

 ## Description 📄
 Handy Buddy is a web-based application designed to connect service providers with users seeking various services, such as home maintenance, automotive assistance, and cleaning services.
 The platform enables users to:
 - Create and book services 📝